OshithRoshantha/Taskly/README.md

 ## 🚧 Project Status

 **Note: This project is currently under construction.**
-We are actively working on this project and it is not yet ready for production use.
+Actively working on this project and it is not yet ready for production use.
 Stay tuned for updates!